 6) Big Data Makes Your Next Casino Visit More Fun

 Another interesting use of big data examples in real life is with casinos.
 You walk into the MGM Grand in Las Vegas, excited for a weekend of gambling and catching up with old friends.
 Immediately, you notice a change.
 Those slot machines that you played endlessly on your last visit have moved from their last spot in the corner to a more central location right at the entrance.
 Entranced by fond memories of spinning numbers and free drinks, you walk right on over.

-“Our job is to figure out how to optimize the selection of games so that people have a positive experience when they walk through the door… We can understand how games perform, how well they’re received by guests, and how long they should be on the floor.”
+“Our job is to figure out how to optimize the selection of games so that people have a positive experience when they walk through the door… We can understand how games perform, how well guests receive them, and how long they should be on the floor.”

 This quote is from Lon O’Donnell, MGM’s first-ever director of corporate slot analytics.
 An article titled “Casinos Bet Large with Big Data” expands on how MGM uses data analysis tools to measure performance and make better business decisions.
 Think about business from a casino’s point of view for a moment.
 Casinos have an interesting relationship with their customers.
 Of course, in the long run, they want you to lose more money than you win – otherwise, they wouldn’t be able to make a profit.
-However, if you lose a large amount of money in any one visit, you might have such a bad experience that you stop going altogether… which is bad for the casino.
+However, if you lose a large amount of money on any one visit, you might have such a bad experience that you stop going altogether… which is bad for the casino.
 On the flip side, they also want to avoid situations where you “hit it big”, as that costs them a lot of money.

 Basically, the ideal situation for a casino is when you lose more than you win over the long run, but you don’t lose a horrendous amount in any one visit.
 Right now, MGM is using big data to make sure that happens.
 By analyzing the data from individual slot machines, for example, they can tell which machines are paying out what and how often.